 Also, when your body experiences pain, it has an immediate reaction that tries to make you stop what you are doing.
 This can be overcome, but it makes it very difficult to go in far enough for the ink to penetrate the dermis properly.
 This can be ignored for a while, but not many people can overcome it for long enough to finish anything but a small, simple tattoo.

 Things To Consider Before Tattooing Yourself

-Some colours just have more pigment in than others.
-An experienced tattooist will know how to use the inks they have to get the best results.
+Some colors just have more pigment in than others.
+An experienced tattooist will know how to use the inks they have, to get the best results.
 Even just resting your hand on the tattoo when the ink is still wet will affect the final results.

 Everyone has a different skin type too.
-This will affect the way the colours look when the tattoo heals.
-The right colours for one person will not work on another persons skin.
+This will affect the way the colors look when the tattoo heals.
+The right colors for one person will not work so well on another persons skin.

 Can I Tattoo Myself At Home Legally?